arangodb/docs/oasis/deployments.md

 #### Developer

 - Like with OneShard and Sharded deployments, you choose memory and disk size.
   However note that the sizes you choose are for the entire deployment.
-For OneShard and Sharded deployments the choosen sizes are per node.
+  For OneShard and Sharded deployments the chosen sizes are per node.

 ![Oasis Deployment Developer](images/oasis-new-deployment3-developer.png)